 \begin{proposition}[{\cite[Proposition 3.2.14]{bombieri2007heights}}] Let $X\subseteq \multg n$ be a subvariety, defined by polynomial equations $f_i(\vec x):=\sum c_{i,\vec a}\vec x^{\vec a}=0$, $1\le i\le k$, and let $E_i$ be the set of exponents appearing in the monomials of $f_i$.
 Let $H$ be a maximal algebraic subgroup of $\multg n$ contained in $X$.
 Then $H=H_{\Lambda}$ where $\Lambda$ is generated by vectors of type $\vec a'_i-\vec a_i$, with $\vec a'_i, \vec a_i\in E_i$, for $i=1,\ldots,k$. \end{proposition}

-The first proposition says that linear tori of dimension $r$ are simply isomorphic to $\multg r$, and that the isomorphism is given in terms of a monoidal transformation that we can compute.
-(An analogous statement holds also for general algebraic subgroups; however the component $\vec 1_{n-r}$ is replaced by a finite subgroup of $\multg {n-r}$ in the general case.)
+The first proposition above says that linear tori of dimension $r$ are simply isomorphic to $\multg r$, and that the isomorphism is given in terms of a monoidal transformation that we can compute.
 The second proposition tells us that maximal algebraic subgroups contained in a variety $X$ are defined simply by the exponents of monomials that appear in the definition of $X$.